cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/configure.md

 ## Token Configurations

 A Token Configuration defines a JSON Web Key Set (JWKs), which is used to validate JSON Web Tokens (JWTs) sent by clients and information on where these JWTs are sent in the request.

-Token Configurations can be configured using the Cloudflare API or Dashboard.
+Token Configurations can be configured using the Cloudflare API or [dashboard](/api-shield/security/jwt-validation/#add-a-token-validation-configuration).

 {{<Aside type="note">}}
 A zone may have up to four Token Configurations.